Data Recovery Software vs Professional Service

 Why Software Can't Fix Mechanical Failures

 Data recovery software works by reading the drive and reconstructing file structures.
-But if the drive can't be read properly, software is useless—or worse, harmful.
+If the drive cannot be read properly, software is useless.
+In the worst cases, it causes further damage.

 Clicking Drive